 What is the difference between the Digital and Physical release of Xenoblade Chronicles 2: Torna – The Golden Country?
 The difference is one is literally a standalone game on a cartridge in a game box and the other is a digital release that you can download straight from the eShop, provided you buy it.

 Both releases however, come with a code for the Expansion Pass for Xenoblade Chronicles 2 and cost $39.99 US dollars.
 You can of course just buy the Expansion Pass though now, for $10 US dollars cheaper.
+With the Expansion Pass that comes with the release of Torna though, it does not allow you to play Torna in the main game.

 How long does Xenoblade Chronicles 2: Torna – The Golden Country take to beat?
 Now, this depends entirely on the person playing it.
 Provided you do side quests as and when they become available and get to Community Level 4, you can beat Torna in around 12 hours, if you’re in a hurry.
 You can however, stick around and put another 12 hours into the game to find every Unique Monster and Secret Area, as well as completer ever quest and max out your Community Level.